|

 Professional Support Is Available

 About 1.4% of adults in the United States have a borderline personality disorder.
-If you or someone you love is struggling with BPD and a fear of abandonment, you don’t need to go it alone.
+If you or someone you love is struggling with BPD and a fear of abandonment, you don’t need to go through it alone.